4.9-Stars

-If you lack a ducted air conditioning system, a ceiling fan becomes essential for managing the summer heat.
-Plus, they are also great for keeping your house warmer in winter.
+If you’re without a ducted air conditioning system, a ceiling fan is a must-have for beating the summer heat.
+They also work wonders for keeping your home cosy during winter.

-While a ceiling fan might not compare to a split system air conditioner in terms of output and features, its energy-efficient nature can substantially reduce your energy bill.
-Hence, you can save energy and much money on your bills throughout summer and winter.
+While a ceiling fan doesn’t quite match up to a split system air conditioner in output and features, its energy efficiency can significantly cut your energy costs.
+This way, you can save both energy and a good amount of money on your bills, no matter the season.

 The question arises: how much electricity does a ceiling fan use during an Australian summer?
 So, before installing your new ceiling fan, we’ve researched and put together the numbers to discuss the ceiling fan running energy costs.